-This course is required of Special Education majors and valuable for professionals of all categories who may work with or around disabled (handicapped) people.
-It is an introductory course that investigates exceptionalities, including gifted as well as handicapping conditions.
-The focus is on types of exceptionalities, etiologic factors, dynamics, and the psychological implications of the family, and social environment.
+This is an introductory course that investigates exceptionalities, including gifted as well as disabling conditions.
+This course will focus on types of exceptionalities, etiological factors, dynamics, incidence, and the psychological implications of the various exceptionalities on the individuals, the family, and the social environment.
 Prerequisites: ED201, or concurrent enrollment; or consent of instructor.
-This course is designed to be taken concurrently with ED220 and 292.
 Special Education majors must take ED215, 220, and 292 before taking any other Special Education courses.

-ED220 EDUCATION PRACTICES IN SPECIAL EDUCATION
+(3) ED220 EDUCATION PRACTICES IN SPECIAL EDUCATION F